Oblarg/Oblog-docs/source/configuration.rst

 The @Config Annotation
 ^^^^^^^^^^^^^^^^^^^^^^

+.. note:: The Shuffleboard values displayed for data-binding via setter methods are one-way; changes to the value in code will *not* be reflected on the dashboard.
+This holds true even if the value is modified by Oblog itself; if two data-binding widgets are configured for the same setter, their displayed values will not automatically remain synchronized.
+The value in code will correspond to whichever widget was most-recently updated.

 The ``@Config`` annotation may be used to perform data-binding on boolean- or numeric-valued setters and ``Sendable`` fields, as follows:

 .. code:: java